ENCCS/openmp-gpu/content/target.rst

 It is convenient to use the composite construct

   - the code is more portable
-  - let the compiler figure out the loop tiling since each compiler supports different levels of parallelism
+  - let the compiler figures out the loop tiling since each compiler supports different levels of parallelism
   - possible to reach good performance without composite directives